dotnet/standard/docs/faq.md

 Think of the .NET Standard versions as concentric circles: higher versions incorporate all APIs from previous versions.

+From a project that targets .NET Standard *version x* you'll be able to reference other libraries and NuGet packages that reference .NET Standard from 1.0 up to, and including, *version X*.
+For example, when you target .NET Standard 1.6, you'll be able to use packages that are targeting any version from .NET Standard 1.0 up to 1.6.
+However, you'll not be able to use a package that is targeting a higher version, for example, .NET Standard 2.0.

+From a project that is targeting a specific .NET platform, the .NET Standard version you can use depends on on which version of .NET Standard the platform [is implementing][netstandard-versions].

+Starting with .NET Standard 2.0 we also enable referencing binaries compiled for .NET Framework through a [compat shim][netstandard-spec].

 ## What about the breaking change between .NET Standard 1.x and 2.0?

 Based on community feedback, we decided not to make .NET Standard 2.0 be a